Research so far on this course ...

 We developed this course with the aim of helping people to limit the impacts of endometriosis-related pain on their daily lives, and to maintain good emotional wellbeing despite their physical symptoms.

-To learn more about chronic pain, please click here.
+To learn more about endometriosis, please click here.

 What conditions have previous participants had alongside endometriosis?